Martin Wetzer

-Martin Wetzer (7 August 1868 – 29 September 1954) was a Finnish jurist and general.
-He fought in World War I and during the Finnish Civil War fought on the side of the White movement.
+Martin Wetzer (7 August 1868 – 10 August 1954) was a Finnish jurist and general.
+A close friend of commander-in-chief Carl Gustaf Emil Mannerheim, he served as the first chief of staff of the White Army at the outbreak of the Finnish Civil War in 1918, and subsequently commanded the forces that captured Tampere and led the Western Army in the final weeks of the war.
 He also commanded Finnish volunteers in the Estonian War of Independence.
-He retired with the rank of lieutenant general and was promoted to general of the infantry in retirement.
+After his military career he served as a jurist, and retired with the rank of lieutenant general, being promoted to general of the infantry in 1928.

 Biography

 Early life

-Wetzer was born on 7 August 1868 in Pfronten in the Kingdom of Bavaria, the son of Martin Wetzer (1816–1882), a Bavarian engineer for the Finnish Pilot Board.
+Wetzer was born on 7 August 1868 in Pfronten in the Kingdom of Bavaria, the son of Martin Wetzer (1816–1882), a Bavarian engineer employed by the Bavarian pilotage authority, and Amalie Schramm (1828–1914).
 In the Grand Duchy of Finland, then a part of the Russian Empire, he attended Hamina Cadet School from 1882 to 1889.

 Wetzer had a brother, Konni Wetzer (1871–1940), who became a noted theater director.
+In 1897 he married Ingrid Marie Silfverhjelm.

 Early career

 Upon graduation in 1889, Wetzer was commissioned as an ensign.
 He served as an officer in the Finnish Guards' Rifle Battalion from 1889 to 1906 and was promoted to lieutenant in 1893, to staff captain in 1897 and to captain in 1901.
 He also graduated from the University of Helsinki as a gymnastics teacher in 1898.
 The Finnish Guard was ordered disbanded in 1905, beginning a lengthy process which lasted into 1906, and after he finally mustered out of it in 1906 he received a post-service termination salary for his time in the battalion.

 After leaving the battalion, Wetzer began to study law at the University of Helsinki, from which he graduated with a Bachelor of Laws in 1910.
 He became a lawyer, a position he held until 1914, and was a partner in the law firm Wetzer & Wahlberg in Vyborg from 1910 to 1917.
 He became a deputy judge in 1913.